Learn More About Your Child's Class

 Kindergarten

-Teacher: Mrs. Stephanie Martinez
+Teacher: Mrs. kimberly sturges

 The kindergarten program is a full academic and social program with recess, nap time (for the first half of the year until December), plus snack time in the morning.
 In kindergarten, we introduce and practice new skills using modern technology.
 These skills are extended through small groups and hands-on learning.